 There have always been those parents who bucked convention by giving their baby girl a boy’s name — from George Eliot to Stevie Nicks.
 But while boys’ names for girls were once rebellious and rare, more and more parents are crossing the gender divide when choosing a name for a daughter.
 The vast majority of baby name books, websites and name generators, however, still urge parents to choose between baby boy names or baby girl names — so when searching for a possible boy’s name for a girl, you’ll have to do a little more legwork and keep an open mind.

-Some people expect girls’ names, to be sweet, cute, or beautiful, and to look good written in curlicues, and boys’ names to sound bold, strong or stately.
-But now we understand better that kids will develop an equally multifaceted personality whether they’re named Alexander or Alexandra.
+Some people expect girls’ names, to be sweet, cute, or beautiful, and to look good written in curlicues, and for boys’ names to sound bold, strong or stately.
+But we now understand that kids will develop an equally multifaceted personality whether they’re named Alexander or Alexandra.
+These days, girl names are boy names and visa versa.
 So, forget the outdated rules.
 Take a page from the other side of the baby book, and check out these traditionally “boy” names you’ll want to consider for your daughter.